Introduction -renting as a contractor

 - The obligations of both the tenant and landlord.

 Both parties must be fully aware of what is included in the tenancy before signing an agreement.
-Usually, there will be a notice period of 30 days, however, you may be able to give notice at any time unless there is a break clause or the tenancy agreement says otherwise.
+Usually, there will be a notice period of 30 days.
+However, you may be able to give notice at any time.
+That is unless there is a break clause or the tenancy agreement says otherwise.

-Therefore, if you claim your property rent as an expense, the rental agreement must be with your company rather than you personally.
-A tenancy deposit will also usually be required upfront.
-This will be repayable in full after the term of the agreement.
-This is assuming there are no damages to the property.
+Therefore, if you are renting a home and claiming the contractor property rent as an expense, the rental agreement must be with your company rather than you personally.
+Tenancy deposits are also usually required upfront for lease agreements.
+Furthermore, deposits are repayable in full after the term of any agreements.
+Indeed, this is assuming there are no damages to the property.

 Renting as a contractor -the deposit protection scheme and your utility bills